-Devices for members - roll out of appropriate laptops as part of refresh cycle and May 22 re-issue of tablet and mobile phone devices as appropriate Mobile Phones - the existing mobile phone contract will be reviewed based on Feb 23 new normal requirements.
-Laptops - laptops are the preferred replacement devices unless there is a strong On-going and specific reason to have a desktop device Digital Developments Local Broadband Fund - implementation of gigabit capable full fibre connectivity Jun 23 and the provision of in-building assistive technology and telecare services to three council managed adult residential care homes in Newport.
-Digital Skills - develop a programme to improve digital skills Dec 22 Digital Inclusion - consider development of a tablet loan scheme Dec 22 Electronic Document Management System (EDMS) - continue roll out of On-going (EDMS) through organisation Document Services - continued management of mail, print, scanning and paper On-going file storage Hybrid Mail Solution - roll out across further areas of hybrid mail solution to On-going streamline process for mail Multi-Function Devices - review of existing Multi-Function Device contract and Aug 22 future plans in the light of "new normal" Public Buildings Wi-Fi - review of options for public buildings Wi-Fi provision On-going Internet of Things (IoT) LoRaWAN network - consider extension and future roll On-going out as appropriate Robotic Process Automation (RPA) - future opportunities will be considered and Dec 22 a programme for RPA developed.
-Business Continuity/Disaster Recovery Improved Business Continuity - data centre move and cloud migrations to On-going improve business continuity Coronavirus Impact Review IT provision and implement changes required as a result of the "new On-going normal" Climate Change Digital Strategy - fully considers the Council's climate change commitments and Oct 22 net zero aspirations Climate Change Digital Elements - develop and progress digital elements of the On-going council's climate change plan
+Devices for members - roll out of appropriate laptops as part of refresh cycle and re-issue of tablet and mobile phone devices as appropriate Mobile Phones - the existing mobile phone contract will be reviewed based on Feb 23 new normal requirements.
+1 65 25 Laptops - laptops are the preferred replacement devices unless there is a strong and specific reason to have a desktop device On-going Digital Developments Local Broadband Fund - implementation of gigabit capable full fibre connectivity Jun 23 and the provision of in-building assistive technology and telecare services to three council managed adult residential care homes in Newport.
+Digital Skills - develop a programme to improve digital skills Dec 22 Digital Inclusion - consider development of a tablet loan scheme Dec 22 Electronic Document Management System (EDMS) - continue roll out of On-going (EDMS) through organisation Document Services - continued management of mail, print, scanning and paper On-going file storage On-going Hybrid Mail Solution - roll out across further areas of hybrid mail solution to streamline process for mail Aug 22 Multi-Function Devices - review of existing Multi-Function Device contract and future plans in the light of "new normal" Public Buildings Wi-Fi - review of options for public buildings Wi-Fi provision On-going Internet of Things (IoT) LoRaWAN network - consider extension and future roll On-going out as appropriate Robotic Process Automation (RPA) - future opportunities will be considered and Dec 22 a programme for RPA developed.
+Business Continuity/Disaster Recovery 0 Improved Business Continuity - data centre move and cloud migrations to On-going improve business continuity Coronavirus Impact On going Review IT provision and implement changes required as a result of the "new normal" On-going Climate Change Digital Strategy - fully considers the Council's climate change commitments and Oct 22 net zero aspirations 001 22 Climate Change Digital Elements - develop and progress digital elements of the On-going council's climate change plan On-going Countries of any plan